Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Adjustable depth makes it easy to move between sitting and lounging Deep settings can reduce lumbar comfort for smaller frames
+Adjustable depth supports both sitting and lounging Deep settings reduce lumbar comfort for smaller frames

-Pet-friendly upholstery feels practical for everyday use Not the most upright-supportive feel
+Pet-friendly upholstery feels practical for daily use Not the most upright-supportive seat without extra pillows

-Comfortable for napping and stretched-out posture Larger footprint than a standard straight sofa
+Comfortable for naps and stretched-out posture Larger footprint than a standard straight sofa

 Arlo Mid-Century Deep Sofa